mohd-afeef-badri/psd/demos/elastodynamics/fast-track-tutorials.md

 -timediscretization newmark_beta -postprocess uav -useGFP
 \end{lstlisting}

-Once the step above has been performed, we solve the problem using, with the given mesh file \psd{bar-dynamic}.
+Once the step above has been performed, we solve the problem using, with the given mesh file \psd{bar_dynamic}.

 \begin{lstlisting}[style=BashInputStyle]
-PSD_Solve -np 2 Main.edp -mesh ./../Meshes/2D/bar-dynamic.msh -v 0 -wg
+PSD_Solve -np 2 Main.edp -mesh ./../Meshes/2D/bar_dynamic.msh -v 0 -wg
 \end{lstlisting}

 Try it out for other problems of this tutorial. \psd{-useGFP} should lead to a faster solver, it might be a good idea to always use this option.
 To go one step further, use \psd{-timelog} flag and determine if you have some speed up.